-Great Bowden itself is not at risk of flooding from rivers, but the floodplain of the River Welland forms the southeast boundary of The Plan Area and this area is in Flood Zone 3 (high risk; Fig. 14).
+Great Bowden itself is not at risk of flooding from rivers, but the floodplain of the River Welland forms the southeast boundary of The Plan Area and this area is in Flood Zone 3, high risk (see Fig.14 Appendix A).

-The main concern for residents is flooding from surface water (Fig. 15), whose frequency and effects on property are believed to have increased in the parish over recent years; possible causes are increased rainfall overall, more intensive rainfall events, intensification of agriculture, and new development being permitted without recognition of its effects on local hydrology.
+The main concern for residents is flooding from surface water (see Fig. 15 Appendix A) whose frequency and effects on property are believed to have increased in the parish over recent years; possible causes are increased rainfall overall, more intensive rainfall events, intensification of agriculture, and new development being permitted without recognition of its effects on local hydrology.
 Small-scale, local flooding by surface water may not be newsworthy but it is distressing for the people affected and, countrywide, is the most widespread type.